ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 way instead of being mistaken for Enter or a default answer.

 Repeatable action prompts additionally show
-`Y=Yes / N=No / A=Always / V=Never / F=Just Do For This Folder`.
+`Y=Yes / N=No / A=Always / V=Never / F=Do All in Folder`.
-`Always` and `Never` remember the decision for that action category for the rest of the run. `Just Do For This Folder` approves the same category for the current folder only.
+`Always` and `Never` remember the decision for that action category for the rest of the run. `Do All in Folder` approves the same category for the current folder only.
 Remembered decisions are narrated without asking for another keypress.
+Root-wide actions such as recursive MiniLyricsFix omit the folder choice because they are not per-file operations.
 Album-tag value entry remains per-file because it requires actual text, not a reusable yes/no decision.

 ## Dependencies